 In partnership with other academic departments at Johnson State College, the JSC Education Department offers teacher endorsements in the unified arts in these areas:

-Art Education Typical undergradate major: B.A. in art, B.F.A. in studio arts
+Art Education Typical undergraduate major: B.A. in Art, B.F.A. in Studio Arts

-Dance Education Typical undergradate major:: any liberal arts or science
+Dance Education Typical undergraduate major: B.A. in Interdisciplinary Studies (or any liberal arts or science major)

-Music Education Typical undergradate major:: B.A. in music, B.A. in music education
+Music Education Typical undergraduate major: B.A. in Music, B.A. in Music Performance & Music Education

-Physical Education Typical undergradate major:: B.A. in health sciences
+Physical Education Typical undergraduate major: B.A. in Health Sciences

-Theater Arts Education Typical undergradate major: B.A. in theater or drama
+Theater Arts Education Typical undergraduate major: B.A. in Theater & Drama, B.A. in Musical Theater

 Students seeking teacher endorsement in one of these areas must apply to the JSC Education Department for admittance to that teacher education program.
 See the Office of Educator Licensure for entry requirements, which include a minimum GPA, minimum scores on an academic exam (such as the SAT, ACT or PRAXIS I), and an interview.
 Students accepted into a teacher education program at JSC must successfully complete three sets of academic requirements: